Clinical Scientist (St James's Hospital)

-Hu L, Sun S, Jiang K, Lin G, Ma Y, Barr MP, Song F, Zhang G, Meng S. Oncolytic Newcastle Disease virus triggers cell death of lung cancer spheroids and is enhanced by pharmacological inhibition of autophagy.
-Am J Cancer Res, (In Press), 2015.
+Hu L, Sun S, Wang T, Li Y, Jiang K, Lin G, Ma Y, Barr MP, Song F, Zhang G, Meng S. Oncolytic newcastle disease virus triggers cell death of lung cancer spheroids and is enhanced by pharmacological inhibition of autophagy.
+Am J Cancer Res, 5(12): 3612-23, 2015.

 Barr MP & O’Byrne KJ, Al-Sarraf N, Gray SG.
 VEGF-mediated cell survival in NSCLC: Implications for epigenetic targeting of VEGF receptors as a therapeutic approach.
 Epigenomics, 7(6), 897-910, 2015.

 Barr MP, Gray SG, Gately K, Hams E, Fallon PG, Davies AM, Richard DJ, Pidgeon GP, O’Byrne KJ.
 VEGF is an autocrine growth factor, signalling through Neuropilin-1 in non-small cell lung cancer.
 Mol Cancer, 14(1), 2015.

 Dowling P, Pollard D, Larkin AM, Michael H, Meleady P, Gately K, O'Byrne K, Barr MP, Lynch V, Ballot J, Crown J, Moriarty M, O’Brien E, Morgan R, Clynes M. Abnormal levels of heterogeneous nuclear ribonucleoprotein A2B1 (hnRNPA2B1) found in tumour tissue and blood samples from patients diagnosed with lung cancer.
 Mol BioSyst, 11(3), 743-752, 2015.